reproduce-work/reproduce-work/reproduce/main.md

 In 2018, the journal Science published a study that attempted to reproduce the results of 21 landmark economics studies.
 They were only able to reproduce the results of 1 of the 21 studies.

-this is known as the [reproducibility crisis](https://en.wikipedia.org/wiki/Replication_crisis).
+this is known as the [replication crisis](https://en.wikipedia.org/wiki/Replication_crisis).

 ## Related projects